guppyfish123/SOC_Lab/Setup/Shuffle_SOAR.md

     - **Pap:** 2
     - **Sighted:** true
 10. To trigger the Run Anayzer on our observable, drag in another TheHive action connecting it to our previous one and set the action to ***Run Analyzer***.
-11. Fill in the required paramters to the action:
+11. Fill in the required parameter to the action:
     - **Cortex Id:** Cortex
     - **Analyzer Id:** VirusTotal_GetReport_3_1
     - **Artifact Id:** $create_observable.body.#._id
-12. Lastly we want to add a notification email action connect to our ***Creat Case*** Action to warm security administration when the flow is triggered due to an alert.
+12. Lastly we want to add a notification email action connect to our ***Create Case*** Action to warm security administration when the flow is triggered due to an alert.
 13. Drag the Email action into the flow and link it to the ***Create Case*** action.
-An Shuffler api key will be require for this which can be found in your user settings.
+An Shuffler API key will be require for this which can be found in your user settings.
 14. The Shuffle flow is now ready for use.